Simple Family Organization:

 - Inspire our children to care for and appreciate what they have.

 - Give them the freedom and experience of making their own decisions/choices.

 - Hold them accountable for their behavior and responsibilities around the house, for their own growth and learning AND to give us support.

 We also became clear about things we did NOT expect to teach from our allowance system:

 - How to count and calculate money.
 Frankly, we found the process of calculating “10% for saving” and “10% for tithing,” followed by having the children count out three different amounts of money soooooo draining!
-To the point that none of us wanted to do “Pay Day.”
+To the point that none of us wanted to do “Payday.”
 The kids were frustrated and bored.
 We were exhausted!
 We finally agreed that this was not the appropriate time to teach about counting and calculating money.
-Instead, we teach these topics naturally as they make purchases and as they make plans to save for something special.
-In these contexts, the lessons are actually much more meaningful to the children.
+Instead, we teach these topics naturally as they make purchases and as they make plans to save for something special, when those lessons are much meaningful to the children.
 Also, when money-related topics are covered in school, our kids will automatically have an emotional connection to those lessons because they are learning how to value money through our allowance system.

 Q: How much do you pay each child in the allowance system?

 Weekly Base Pay